sudmantlab/loco-pipe/toyfish.md

 1. Install
     [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-install)
-    if you have not yet done so.
+    if you have not already done so.
 A fresh install with Mambaforge is highly recommended.

 2. Download `loco-pipe` from GitHub (e.g. using `git clone`).
 We recommend you to download it to a folder where you store your software programs.
-We will refer to the full path of the resulting `loco-pipe` folder as `PIPEDIR`.
+We will refer to the full path of the directory that contains the `loco-pipe` folder as `SOFTWARE_DIR`.

-3. Create the `loco-pipe` conda environment using mamba by running `mamba env create -f $PIPEDIR/workflow/envs/loco-pipe.yaml` (replace
-    \$PIPEDIR with a real path).
+3. Create the `loco-pipe` conda environment using mamba by running `mamba env create -f $SOFTWARE_DIR/loco-pipe/workflow/envs/loco-pipe.yaml` (replace \$SOFTWARE_DIR with a real path).

 4. (Optional) If you would like to run PCA with the software [PCAngsd](https://github.com/Rosemeis/pcangsd) using loco-pipe, you